awslabs/aws-config-rules/README.md

 AWS Community repository of custom Config rules.
 Contributions welcome.
 Instructions for leveraging these rules are below.

-**Please review each rule carefully and test within your dev/test environment before integrating into production**
+**Please review each rule carefully and test within your dev/test environment before integrating into production.**

 ## Getting started with the developement of Rules
 We recommend to use the RDK (Rule Development Kit) to author Config Rules.
 It is available here: https://github.com/awslabs/aws-config-rdk